aiyyra/recipe-app-api/README.md

 -create config file (.github/workflows/checks.yml) and set trigger -config dockerhub auth (including add secret (Docker auth) to github) -set .github n workflows folder for checks.yml file

+Django test framework
+-from unittest library
+-can make tests.py or tests directory to stored the test modules -Use TDD to create test file, simple example is on calc.py and test.py for calc module

+Mocking
+-override n change dependencies when testing
+-use unittest.mock library

+- testing the code functionality without it actually running it fully

+Config Database (PostGreSQL)

+> Add Database to docker-compose.yml
+> -config Django
+> -install database adaptor (psyopsg2)
+> -update environment to include adapter
+> add database and adapter to settings.py

+fixing database race condition(so the db and app can run together withour any problem) create the core folder and remove unnecessary files + add core to apps settings -add commands and test commands
+-create wait for db command to wait for database to be available to resolve the issue -create the test and finish the actual command

+Database migration (to use our database)
+-Django ORM (Object Relational Mapper) handles db syntax Start by defining models use django to generate migration files setup database store data with interaction with model a models contain name, fields, metadata, custom python login

+to create migration
+-define models
+-s=ensure app is enable in settings.py
+-create migration files, use django CLI: python manage.py makemigrations -apply migration to db, use django CLI: python manage.py migrate

+/update docker-compose.yml file so the commands wait for db b4 the sercer start /update ci/cd to do the same